What is COVID-19?

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
 There are many types of human coronaviruses, including some that commonly cause mild upper-respiratory tract illnesses.
 COVID-19 is a new disease, caused by a novel (or new) coronavirus that has not previously been seen in humans.
 Current symptoms reported for patients with COVID-19 have included mild to severe respiratory illness with fever, cough, and difficulty breathing.

-Information for UF Health patients and families about our hospitals and clinics.
+Information for UF Health patients and families about our hospitals and practices.

 Learn about the novel coronavirus and how it differs from the flu.